-Prenatal Bonding with Baby prepares for good
+Prenatal Bonding with Baby Prepares for Good Sleep after Birth

-Bonding with
+Bonding

 first chance to connect with your baby and to start building that all

-important emotional
+important

-attachment between you.
+between you.

-Certain baby bonding techniques can help prepare for your newborn sleeping
+Certain baby bonding techniques can help

-well after birth.
-These are not all scientifically proven,
+are not all

 and there will be other factors